-Although we try to match you with a course supervisor who specialises in your area of interest, that person may not turn out to be the right supervisor for your Dissertation, not least because your ideas and interests will inevitably evolve, in which case you may be assigned another faculty member or post-doctoral researcher as your Dissertation supervisor.
-The Course Director will arrange this.
+In most cases, your core supervisor will be someone who specialises in your area of interest and will also supervise your work on your Dissertation.
+If your chosen dissertation topic is too far outside of your core supervisor's expertise, you may be assigned another faculty member or post-doctoral researcher as your Dissertation supervisor.

+In all cases, supervision is arranged by the Course Director.
 To find out the research interests of Oxford faculty you should browse the faculty lists on the websites of the Economics Department and Department of International Development